 The rural area was somewhat familiar to Emily, who grew up in Boistfort.
 She spent significant time walking among the peaceful rice patties just outside their home.

-Emily recently finished painting a massive, colorful mural on the bathrooms near The Chehalis Theatre.
+Emily painted a massive, colorful mural on the bathrooms near The Chehalis Theatre.
 One side depicts The Centralia Chehalis Railroad Steam Train with the iconic St. Helen’s Hotel poking through the trees.
 The other side shows The Community Farmers Market in Chehalis.
-She worked on the train last fall, until the weather turned bad.
+She worked on the train in the fall, until the weather turned bad.
 “One day while painting, I had to go buy gloves and an extra coat it was so cold,” says Emily.